AlexandreStelzig/Workshop-Manager-Web/contributing.md

 ## Features

 Each feature needs its own issue.
-Issues will be related to a branch, in some cases, multiple issues will be related to one
+Issues will be related to a branch, in some cases, multiple issues will be related to one branch.

 ## Pull requests

-Branches need to be named Issue## \<issue title\>
+Branches need to be named Issue##_\<issue title\>

 ## Style Guide